neptune-mutual-blue/protocol/docs/VaultDelegate.md

  where fees automatically get accumulated and compounded. <br /> <br />
  **Fees** <br />
  - Cover fees paid in stablecoin get added to the liquidity pool.
- - The protocol supplies a small portion of idle assets to lending protocols (v2).
+ - The protocol supplies a small portion of idle assets to third-party lending protocols.
  - Flash loan interest also gets added back to the pool.
- - To protect liquidity providers from cover incidents, they can redeem up to 25% of the cover payouts through `reassurance fund` allocation.
+ - Cover creators can donate a small portion of their revenue as a reassurance fund to protect liquidity providers.
+This assists liquidity providers in the event of an exploit by preventing pool depletion.

 ## Functions